Boarders/slick-blog/site/posts/peano.md

 This shows that any two types which satisfy the Peano axioms are equivalent in the sense that there are maps between them which form an isomorphism up to equivalence.

-This is quite interesting as it stands but we might wonder if there is a more direct characterization of the natural numbers?
+This is quite interesting as it stands, but we might wonder if there is a more direct characterization of the natural numbers.
 After all, our original definition as a recursive algebraic data type seems to give a perfectly good specification of what the natural numbers _are_.
 Let us turn to a characterization of $\mathbb{N}$ given by Lawvere.